flother/csv-game/README.md

 welcome!
 However, keep in mind that I would like to keep this idiomatic so I will be very skeptical of contributions where a parser is configured to drop all features in the intent of gaming results.

+## The Tests
+There are two tests.

+1. `csvreader`: Count the number of fields in the file.
+This exercises the CSV processing library by forcing it to parse all the fields.

+2. `csv-count`: Take the sum of one of the columns in the file.
+This exercises the CSV parsing library, string to integer parsing, and basic maths.
+I saw [textql](https://github.com/dinedal/textql) which slurps data into sqlite and runs queries on the resulting database.
+I thought it's a cool idea, but could it possibly be performant?
+This test would probably be better named as `csv-summer`

 ## Timings

 Here are some timings from my machine for the field count.